ProgrammerNomad/LaraCoreKit/docs/deployment/demo-setup.md

 **This allows users to `composer require/remove` the demo module**

 **Benefits:**
-- âœ… Users can install: `composer require laracorekit/demo-module`
+- Users can install: `composer require laracorekit/demo-module`
-- âœ… Users can remove: `composer remove laracorekit/demo-module`
+- Users can remove: `composer remove laracorekit/demo-module`
-- âœ… Version management (1.0.0, 1.1.0, etc.)
+- Version management (1.0.0, 1.1.0, etc.)
-- âœ… Separate repo, separate maintenance
+- Separate repo, separate maintenance
-- âœ… Can be used in other Laravel projects
+- Can be used in other Laravel projects

 **Steps to extract:**